ruricolist/overlord/README.md

 One thing that might not be obvious about Redo-style build systems is that they afford unusually good opportunities for parallelism.
-Although Overlord does not (yet) support parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.
+Overlord (conditionally) supports parallelism, but even when parallelism is disabled, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.

 # Overlord and Lisp images